Vendor Tips

 The services are:

 1. NC eProcurement - Vendors who choose this registration have indicated they would like to receive purchase orders from State Entities, Local Education Authorities (K-12 Schools Systems), Community Colleges, and participating Local Governments.
+This registration enables Vendors to collaborate with participating entities on contract documents and collaboration requests via the Ariba Business Network.
+Vendors will also be able to receive and respond to Sourcing Events in NC eProcurement.

 Vendors may also select the "NC eProcurement" registration as required by the buying entities that they work with.